 It’s probably the most asked question amongst cannabis users: How long is THC detectable in the human body after you smoke weed?
 The question has been tackled numerous times in both popular and scientific literature.
 The short answer is that it’s complicated.
 Inter-individual differences mean that THC hangs around longer for some people than for others.
 Further, some tests can detect THC and its metabolites for a greater length of time than others.
 The purpose of this article is to address these issues, providing a description of testing methods, what each test detects, and the variables that affect THC retention.

 Though many states have legalized cannabis for either medical or recreational use, it is still federally illegal.
 For the medical cannabis user, this situation makes understanding the nature of these tests vitally important.
 For example, suppose a person is involved in a car crash.
-Responding police officers blood testing at the scene, and the results indicate that the driver had THC metabolites in their system.
+Responding police officers draw blood at the scene for later testing, and the results indicate that the driver had THC metabolites in their system.
 This could result in a DUI charge; however, it’s possible that the last use of cannabis was days or even weeks prior, and had nothing to do with the accident.
 If this accident takes place in a neighboring state, where medical cannabis is still illegal, those marijuana laws may pose an even bigger legal risk.
 Understanding what these tests can and cannot detect will help give medical cannabis users a better feel for the potential risks taken when using their medication.

 HOW LONG DOES THC STAY IN YOUR SYSTEM?